US Senate passes bill to avert government shutdown | DW | 03.12.2021

 A bill to fund the United States government through mid-February has been approved in the Democrat-controlled Senate.

-Senators voted by 69 to 28 to pass the measure.
+Senators voted 69-28 to pass the measure.
 It will next go to US President Joe Biden, who is expected to sign it into law.

 The bill's passage prevents a shutdown of federal agencies at the end of this week.